Sasha Belyaeva: Musical career

-Hidden Shows
+Hidden shows

-In May 2019, Belyaeva hosted her first experiential performance at Church of the Light in Osaka, Japan to a small audience of fans and journalists.
+In May 2019, Belyaeva hosted her first experiential performance at Church of the Light in Osaka, Japan, to a small audience of fans and journalists.
 In June 2019, Belyaeva held her second show at Radio City Music Hall, inside the "Roxy Suite", formerly the private apartment of the Hall's impresario, Samuel Roxy Rothafel.
 She immersed the attendees by having them sit in the dark room which had been filled with live butterflies under a black light while she performed.

-Greatest Illusion EP
+Greatest Illusion

-In 2019 Belyaeva collaborated with Tom Krell on her debut EP, "Greatest Illusion".
+In 2019 Belyaeva collaborated with Tom Krell on her debut EP, Greatest Illusion.
 Belyaeva released the EP without label support, stating that her and her management would fund the project on their own to ensure its artistic integrity.
-The Greatest Illusion EP received wide critical acclaim, being called "Ultra-Visionary" by Vice Magazine.
-Her 1990s experimental influences are similar to Bjork, Elizabeth Fraser, Sinead O'Connor and Madonna's.
+The Greatest Illusion EP received wide critical acclaim, being called "Ultra-Visionary" by Vice.
+Her 1990s experimental influences are similar to Bjork, Elizabeth Fraser, Sinéad O'Connor, and Madonna's.